jundalisay/superblist/content/en/research/smith/wealth-of-nations/intro.md

 Book 5 explains the revenue of government and:

-The necessary expences of government
+- The necessary expences of government.
-Which of those expenses should be defrayed by general taxes Which of those expenses should be defrayed by specific taxes targetting a particular segment of society
+  - Which of those expenses should be defrayed by general taxes.
+  - Which of those expenses should be defrayed by specific taxes targetting a particular segment of society.

-The methods how the whole society can contribute towards defraying those expences.
+- The methods how the whole society can contribute towards defraying those expences.
-It includes the advantages and inconveniencies of each of those methods The reasons and causes for government debt and their effects on the real wealth of society.
+  - It includes the advantages and inconveniencies of each of those methods
+- The reasons and causes for government debt and their effects on the real wealth of society.